bigcatcode/locateandfilter/README.txt

 * Popup and navlist event
 * ACF field on filters
 * Sortby options for filters and nav list
+* Wordpress Users added to map source
+* use your custom fields for source coordinates

 == Installation ==